Crash course in machine learningA survey of machine learning algorithms

 Even though ML has gained a lot of momentum in the past few years, its basic ideas are quite old.

-ML is not a field of its own, rather a field in between statistics, optimization, data analysis and data mining.
+ML is not a field of its own, rather an application of statistics, optimization, data analysis and data mining.

 Mark Stamp (2018).
 Introduction to Machine Learning with Applications in Information Security.
 CRC Press.